Garrafao/WUGs/durel_system/upload_formats/README.md

 # Upload formats for DURel system

-The system will automatically create use pairs for each CSV.
-These pairs will be shown to the users as part of the annotation process.
-You are allowed to upload as many CSV files as you want in one single project (Use CTRL to select multiple files).

 ## Uses

 The `uses.csv` files must contain __one use per line__ with the following fields specified as header and separated by <TAB>: